MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/inventory-settings.md

 ## Inventory settings

 In Commerce, inventory settings are defined at **Site Settings \> Extensions \> Inventory Management** in site builder.
-There are five inventory settings, one of which is obsolete (deprecated):
+There are six inventory settings, one of which is obsolete (deprecated):

 - **Enable stock check in app** – This setting turns on a product inventory check.
 Buy box, cart, and pick up in store modules will then check product inventory, and will allow a product to be added to the cart only if inventory is available.
 - **Inventory level based on** – This setting defines how inventory levels are calculated.
 The available values are **Total Available**, **Physical Available**, and **Out of stock threshold**.
 In Commerce, inventory threshold and ranges can be defined for each product and category.
 The inventory APIs return product inventory information for both the **Total Available** property and the **Physical Available** property.
 The retailer decides whether the **Total Available** or **Physical Available** value should be used to determine the inventory count and the corresponding ranges for in-stock and out-of-stock statuses.